 Permethrin also affects the nervous system in insects and other pests that either consume or come into physical contact with the substance.
 While this compound is quite popular for controlling fleas in dogs and livestock, it’s also used in some human-grade products (like anti-lice shampoo).

 While the first two ingredients target adult insects, pyriproxyfen is key in defending against unhatched flea eggs and growing larvae.
 This chemical acts like a hormone, stopping the insect growth cycle in its tracks.
-Without this key ingredient, K9 Advantix II would only work against fully grown fleas.
+K9 Advantix II would only work against fully-grown fleas without this key ingredient.

 Worry-Free Protection for an Entire Month